bovard/battlecode_list/years/TEMPLATE.md

 # YEAR - One or two word description

+Link to Game Specs

 Brief description of the game that year.

+Java Version: [1.3 - 1.7]

+### Gameplay
+In depth description of gameplay, videos of gameplay

 ### Winners
 1st foo [(blog post link if found)](www.notarealsite.com)